3 Must-Watch Stocks for the 5G Boom

 Other technologies, however, are so big and useful that they touch on every aspect of life and the economy.
 They change entire industries over time.
 They can even change cultures.
 Techs like these can mint millionaires – for those early enough to grab on to the trend.

-Today I am going to tell you about three companies that have their foothold in the future of wireless.
+Today I am going to tell you about two companies that have their foothold in the future of wireless.

 And the future begins now.